cysouw/diathesis/text/c11_infinitive.md

 d.
 Früher hat es sich hier immer gut arbeiten lassen.
 :::

-Although it is possible to find examples without adverbial, these always seem to have a strong evaluative implicature (cf. [@sec:adverbials-nominative]).
+Although it is possible to find examples without adverbial, these always seem to have a strong evaluative implicature (cf. [@sec:adverbial-nominative]).
 For example, in the examples in [@next] the implication is that the life or dreams are good.

 ::: ex
 - Hier lässt es sich leben.^[~~DWDS~~: Die Zeit, 05.01.2012, Nr.
 02]